tigertext/android_sdk_demo/README.md

         }
     }

-4.- Loading the messages in a conversation is very similar to the example above, the only difference is that you would be using the ConversationManager to get the messages (paginated) and the events you will have to subscribe to will be message related events, like "New Message", "Message Recalled", "Message Failed", etc, The list of events fired by the SDK can be found in the TTEvent class.
+4.- Loading the messages in a conversation is very similar to the example above, the only difference is that you would be using the ConversationManager to get the messages (paginated) and the events you will have to subscribe to will be message related events, like "Message Added", "Messages Removed", "Message Failed", etc, The list of events fired by the SDK can be found in the TTEvent class.

 	TT.getInstance().getConversationManager().getMessagesByPage(rosterEntry, pageSize, topMessage, new GenericActionListener<List<Message>, Throwable>() {
             @Override